The Aucilla River disappears into underground caverns on its way to the Gulf.

 Past land uses at Aucilla included logging of longleaf pine, bald cypress and other hardwoods.
 After logging, paper companies replanted with fast-growing pine plantations, which required extensive ditching that altered natural water flow.

 Restoration is underway and biologists have constructed culverts and low-water crossings (hardened road surfaces built at elevations that permit natural water flow) along existing roads to reconnect wetlands and provide good public access.
 With this restoration, a more natural wet and dry cycle is returning to the land.
 When coupled with active management on the uplands, particularly prescribed burns in fire dependent habitats, the result is better foraging, cover and breeding opportunities for a wide variety of wildlife.
 In addition to restoration, managers maintain openings that can be used by wildlife as foraging areas and travel lanes.
 They also continue to protect cultural resources and conduct inventories of wildlife species.

 In places on the Wacissa River, hydrilla and elodea have replaced the native eelgrass, and mats of other nonnative invasives, such as water hyacinth, have covered the water surface.
 These nonnatives interfere with boating and swimming, displace native vegetation and have adverse impacts on sport fish.
 The removal of invasive nonnative vegetation, especially hydrilla, is an on-going activity that is both expensive and labor-intensive.

-In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques (link to management at work page) to ensure that natural areas throughout the State stay healthy for wildlife and inviting to visitors.
+In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques to ensure that natural areas throughout the State stay healthy for wildlife and inviting to visitors.